-When you legally complete, you will become a member of the Management Company and you will agree to pay an annual service charge for the maintenance of the communal areas on the development.
+When you legally complete, you will agree to pay an annual service charge for the maintenance of the communal areas on the development.

-The service charge is paid to the Managing Agent so that they can then pay for all the costs which they incur in managing the estate and buildings on your development.
-The amount you pay is your share of the total cost, based on the Managing Agents estimate of what they will spend, given their experience of other similar developments.
+The service charge is paid to the Management Company so that they can then pay for all the costs which they incur in managing the estate and buildings on your development.
+The amount you pay is your share of the total cost, based on the Management Company's estimate of what they will spend, given their experience of other similar developments.

-Number of units on the development 203 Estimated Service Charge per Household per year £151.06
+Number of units on the development 196 Estimated Service Charge per Household per year £221.52